Dateline: Tivat, Montenegro

 Hiring a professional property management company

 As one reader pointed out, hiring a professional property management company will eat into your profits.
-There are a couple reasons not to worry much about this.
+There are a couple of reasons not to worry much about this.
 First, having a professional management company is not as important in many overseas markets.
 As we’ve discussed, you won’t have many of the same issues that you encounter in the US.

 Yes, you will need someone to manage your properties on the ground, but not necessarily an expensive management company.
-In fact, in many markets you’ll be hard pressed to find such a company.
+In fact, in many markets, you’ll be hard-pressed to find such a company.
 Property management simply isn’t as common.
 Real estate markets aren’t as built up and operate on more loose arrangements.

 What a lot of people will do instead is hire an assistant.
 As mentioned, you can hire someone part- or full-time, depending on the number of properties and amount of work you’ll need done.
 Between your killer real estate agent, dependable tradesman and affordable assistant, you’ll have built yourself the management team you need.